ymyke/tessa/README.md

-# tessa

-### Find financial assets and get their price history without worrying about different APIs or rate limiting.
+# tessa – simple, hassle-free access to price information of financial assets 📉🤓📈

-tessa is a small package to help you **easily search asset identifiers** (e.g., tickers) and **retrieve price information** for assets in different categories such as stocks, crypto, etfs, etc.
+tessa is a Python library to help you **easily search asset identifiers** (e.g., tickers) and **retrieve price information** for assets in different categories such as stocks, crypto, etfs, etc. It takes care of the different APIs, caching, rate limiting, and other hassles.

-tessa builds on investpy and pycoingecko and offers **a simplified and somewhat unified interface**.
+tessa builds on investpy and pycoingecko and offers **a simplified and unified interface**.
 This applies especially to investpy, which for some reason has different ways of finding assets and accessing the respective data.

 Why these two packages? [investpy](https://github.com/alvarobartt/investpy) offers high-quality data for most categories from [investing.com](https://www.investing.com/).